 Unlike the old-fashioned way of downloading movies and watching them for later, Popcorn Time differs from other torrenting sites like KickAss Torrents.
 It allows you to stream videos using the BitTorrent P2P protocol, so it’s like torrenting plus Netflix in one app.
 And its edge among its counterparts?
 It claims that it will never be taken down.

 To use Popcorn Time, you have to download the app on their website.
 It supports all devices and OS such as iOS, Mac, Windows, Android, and Linux.
-They index their movies from other sites and stream it through the app so you will need an extremely stable internet connection for this one.
+They index their movies and TV shows from other sites and stream it through the app so you will need an extremely stable internet connection for this one.

 This trusty ol’ torrenting site has been a great source of content since 2008.
 Judging on their interface, it looks like it has also been stuck in that year as well.
 RARBG has a very old-looking interface and an annoyingly large number of ads and clickbait.
 Despite all those, it seems like RARBG is a legitimate Torrent site.

 There are about 300,00 users per day that rely on RARBG for torrent files and magnet links.
 It’s an ideal website to start with if you’re new to torrenting and still getting the hang of it.
 Because of its simple interface, it’s pretty easy to navigate around.
 The large community also helps by regularly posting feedback.
 However, since it contains so many pop-up ads, using a VPN with RARBG is a necessity.

 Dubbing themselves as The No Fakes torrent site, Torlock is a new addition to the list of KickAss alternative websites.
 It has gained popularity since its launching, and for good reason.
 Torlock features a wide selection of torrents under different categories, a simple user interface, and an ad-free experience.
 If you’re looking for recommendations from them, there are also Top 100 and Fresh categories.